SA$^{2}$GFM: Enhancing Robust Graph Foundation Models with Structure-Aware Semantic Augmentation

 \section{Acknowledgments}

 The corresponding author is Qingyun Sun.
-This work is supported in part by the National Natural Science Foundation of China (NSFC) under grants No. 62427808 and No. 623B2010, by the Fundamental Research Funds for the Central Universities, and by the Basic Ability Enhancement Program for Young and Middle-aged Teachers of Guangxi (No. 2024KY0073).
+This work is supported in part by the National Natural Science Foundation of China (NSFC) under grants No. 62427808 and No. 623B2010, by the Fundamental Research Funds for the Central Universities, by the Basic Ability Enhancement Program for Young and Middle-aged Teachers of Guangxi (No. 2024KY0073), and by the Academic Excellence Foundation of BUAA for PhD Students.
 We extend our sincere thanks to all authors for their valuable contributions.

 \counterwithin{table}{section} \counterwithin{figure}{section} \counterwithin{equation}{section}